Endohedral fullerene: Endohedral metallofullerenes

 Endohedral metallofullerenes are characterised by the fact that electrons will transfer from the metal atom to the fullerene cage and that the metal atom takes a position off-center in the cage.
 The size of the charge transfer is not always simple to determine.
 In most cases it is between 2 and 3 charge units, in the case of the La2@C80 however it can be even about 6 electrons such as in Sc3N@C80 which is better described as [Sc3N]+6@[C80]−6.
 These anionic fullerene cages are very stable molecules and do not have the reactivity associated with ordinary empty fullerenes.
 They are stable in air up to very high temperatures (600 to 850 °C).

 The lack of reactivity in Diels-Alder reactions is utilised in a method to purify [C80]−6 compounds from a complex mixture of empty and partly filled fullerenes of different cage size.
 In this method Merrifield resin is modified as a cyclopentadienyl resin and used as a solid phase against a mobile phase containing the complex mixture in a column chromatography operation.
 Only very stable fullerenes such as [Sc3N]+6@[C80]−6 pass through the column unreacted.

 In Ce2@C80 the two metal atoms exhibit a non-bonded interaction.
 Since all the six-membered rings in C80-Ih are equal the two encapsulated Ce atoms exhibit a three-dimensional random motion.
 This is evidenced by the presence of only two signals in the 13C-NMR spectrum.
-It is possible to force the metal atoms to a standstill at the equator as shown by x-ray crystallography when the fullerene is exahedrally functionalized by an electron donation silyl group in a reaction of Ce2@C80 with 1,1,2,2-tetrakis(2,4,6-trimethylphenyl)-1,2-disilirane.
+It is possible to force the metal atoms to a standstill at the equator as shown by x-ray crystallography when the fullerene is exohedrally functionalized by an electron donation silyl group in a reaction of Ce2@C80 with 1,1,2,2-tetrakis(2,4,6-trimethylphenyl)-1,2-disilirane.

-Gd@C82(OH)22, an endohedral metallofluorenol, can competitively inhibit the WW domain in the oncogene YAP1 from activating.
+Gd@C82(OH)22, an endohedral metallofullerenol, can competitively inhibit the WW domain in the oncogene YAP1 from activating.
 It was originally developed as an MRI contrast agent.